 Is hemp a good solution for climate change?

-Industrial hemp has so many uses and Celtic Wind believes in utilizing them all.
-Wasting not an inch of the hemp plant, by-products like CBD oil, natural fibres for industries, and wood core for building products are also available from Celtic Wind.
+Industrial hemp has so many uses, and Celtic Wind believes in utilizing them all.
 Hemp organically sequesters carbon and would, therefore, capture over 11,000 tonnes of carbon from the atmosphere.
 To put that into perspective, that is equal to 3,000 transatlantic flights from London to New York.
 If turbulence didn’t already put you off flying, that fact would.

 We’ve outlined how hemp can help clear the air, but it can also eradicate harmful toxins in the air by absorbing them.
 The plant was even used following the nuclear disaster at Chernobyl to help remove radioactive strontium and caesium.

 Hemp serves an essential service not only in our economy but our ecosystems.
 One acre of hemp has the ability to remove 10 tonnes of carbon from the air - that’s more than the average home emits in one year!
-In addition, hemp great for the plants, but it can be used in some in the construction industry - where hempcrete can replace concrete as a carbon-negative solution.
+In addition, hemp can be used in some in the construction industry - where hempcrete can replace concrete as a carbon-negative solution.